Help save a life, rescue a poundie

 How we started

-Our rescue Staffie Smiles Rescue or SSR was founded in October 2012 by a few staffie daft folk that met while volunteering for other rescues.
-Our love for these dogs is what gave us the drive and determination to make a difference to the future of these poor abandoned souls.
+Our rescue Staffie Smiles Rescue or SSR was founded in October 2012 by a few staffie daft folk who met while volunteering for other rescues.
+Our love for these dogs is what gave us the drive and determination to make a difference in the future of these poor abandoned souls.

-We are a non-profit organisation that relies completely on donations from adoptions and fundraising events so that we can ensure that any dog we help to save has all it need for a healthy and happy life this includes, vaccinations, neutered, spayed, micro chipped, training, food, bed, lead, collar, rescue ID tag, and that they are treated for any illnesses before they are re-homed.
+We are a non-profit organisation that relies completely on donations from adoptions and fundraising events so that we can ensure that any dog we help to save has all it needs for a healthy and happy life this includes, vaccinations, neutered, spayed, microchipped, training, food, bed, lead, collar, rescue ID tag, and that they are treated for any illnesses before they are re-homed.
 These funds also allow us to save other dogs that are sitting in the pound waiting for help.

 We have a board of trustees who oversee the management of the rescue, making sure the rescue runs within the charity's guidelines and manages the finances in the best interests of the charity.

-Our committee are responsible for the day to day running of the rescue.
-They oversee the movement and care of the dogs, promoting responsible dog ownership, arrange fundraising events and much more.
+Our committee are responsible for the day-to-day running of the rescue.
+They oversee the movement and care of the dogs, promote responsible dog ownership, arrange fundraising events and much more.

 SSR is staffed entirely by unpaid volunteers who like you have jobs and family commitments.
 They give their free time to help save these abandoned dogs and give them a future.